CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 Thermodynamics
 --------------

-The current CICE version includes three thermodynamics options, the “zero-layer" thermodynamics of :cite:`Semtner76` (``ktherm`` = 0), the Bitz and Lipscomb model :cite:`BL99` (``ktherm`` = 1) that assumes a fixed salinity profile, and a new “mushy" formulation (``ktherm`` = 2) in which salinity evolves :cite:`THB13`.
-For each thickness category, CICE computes changes in the ice and snow thickness and vertical temperature profile resulting from radiative, turbulent, and conductive heat fluxes.
+The current Icepack version includes three thermodynamics options, the “zero-layer" thermodynamics of :cite:`Semtner76` (``ktherm`` = 0), the Bitz and Lipscomb model :cite:`BL99` (``ktherm`` = 1) that assumes a fixed salinity profile, and a new “mushy" formulation (``ktherm`` = 2) in which salinity evolves :cite:`THB13`.
+For each thickness category, Icepack computes changes in the ice and snow thickness and vertical temperature profile resulting from radiative, turbulent, and conductive heat fluxes.
 The ice has a temperature-dependent specific heam to simulate the effect of